 Technical development work was also undertaken on quantitative risk assessment techniques for landslide risk management, assessment of debris mobility for natural terrain landslides, greening techniques, rainfall and landslide relationship, assessment of effects of climate change on landslide risk, and properties of saprolite, loose fill and other construction materials.

 Testing services are provided through the Public Works Laboratories (PWL), which comprise the Public Works Central Laboratory and five Public Works Regional Laboratories.
 The PWL are accredited under the Hong Kong Laboratory Accreditation Scheme for most of the tests as well as a range of calibration services.
 The PWL provide a wide range of construction material testing services principally for government projects.
 These include tests on aggregates, bitumen and bituminous materials, cement, concrete, pulverised fuel ash, rubber fender, soil, rock, steel, chemical compositions of construction materials and Time Domain Reflectometry tests on soil nails.
 In addition, the PWL conduct research and development work related to construction material testing to enhance the quality of service and meet the needs of the construction industry.
-We manage the List of Approved Suppliers of Materials and Specialist Contractors for Public Works under the category of Soil and Rock Testing, and two PWL Lists of Contractors for Concrete Testing and for Reinforcing Steel Testing.
+We manage the List of Approved Suppliers of Materials and Specialist Contractors for Public Works under the category of Soil and Rock Testing.
 The PWL also provide testing services for other government departments on forensic investigations.

 There are around 300 reported landslides in Hong Kong each year.
 The GEO maintains a 24-hour year-round emergency service to provide geotechnical advice to government departments on actions to be taken to protect public safety in case of danger arising from landslips.
 Upon request, our geotechnical engineers will carry out site inspections with the responsible government departments and give advice on any necessary mitigation measures and emergency works.